 - ^ Wage Indicator Foundation (2023).
 Minimum Wage-Chile. https://wageindicator.org/salary/minimum-wage/chile

 - ^ U.S. Department of State.
-2019 Country Reports on Human Rights Practices: Chile. https://www.state.gov/reports/2019-country-reports-on-human-rights-practices/chile/
+2023 Country Reports on Human Rights Practices: Chile. https://www.state.gov/reports/2023-country-reports-on-human-rights-practices/chile/

 Living wage

-The Global Living Wage Coalition, has developed a Living Wage Reference Value study for non-metropolitan urban Chile based on the Anker methodology.
+The Global Living Wage Coalition, has developed a Living Wage reference value study for non-metropolitan urban Chile based on the Anker methodology.

-- ^ Global Living Wage Coalition (2022).
-Anker Living Wage Reference Value: Non-Metropolitan Urban Chile. https://www.globallivingwage.org/countries/chile/
+- ^ Global Living Wage Coalition (2023).
+Anker Living Wage Reference Value: Non-Metropolitan Urban Chile. https://www.globallivingwage.org/reference-value/living-wage-reference-value-non-metropolitan-urban-chile/